Why Are Some Players Seemingly Super-Powered?

 Now in its second season, Cracking the Code is a technical detective story of unprecedented scope.
 Each episode takes on the incredible precision and fluidity of legends like Yngwie, Eric Johnson, Eddie Van Halen, Steve Vai, Paul Gilbert, and more.

-Episodes are free to watch on YouTube — but with the Season Pass, Cracking the Code goes from acclaimed web series to comprehensive course, complete with tablature, slow-mo video, and performance notes to illustrate and explain every concept.
+Episodes are free to watch on YouTube — but with the Season Pass, Cracking the Code augments the acclaimed web series with tablature, slow-mo video, and performance notes to illustrate and explain every concept.

 Masters in Mechanics is our subscription series of advanced, in-depth technical investigations into the art and science of guitar technique.
 Even more comprehensive than the show, it takes the Cracking the Code investigation and cranks it up to 11.

 Want ridiculously detailed seminars, awesome interviews, and hundreds of videos and tablature downloads?
 Look no further: that’s Masters in Mechanics.
-Subscribers get new material each month plus streaming access to our entire library.
+Subscribers get new material each month + streaming access to all previous Mechanics releases.

 You can also find more individual products in the Cracking the Code Store.